nyx-project/vyhub-documentation/docs/guide/property.md

 For most functions, it is enough to have the required property in only one serverbundle.

-Additionally, properties can also have a value.
-For example the `server_group` property of a group specifies the in-game group associated to it.

 ## Default Properties

 It is possible to assign users with default properties.
 Users (also non-logged-in) inherit the properties from the serverbundle `default_group`.